Soft Flour Tortillas

 *Potato flour is available at Bob’s Red Mill or King Arthur Flour.

 In a food processor combine flour, potato flour, sugar, salt, and baking powder.
 Add cold fat (butter and tallow or substitutes, if using) cut into small cubes.
 Process until crumbly.
 Slowly stream in hot water (always avoid using hot tap water due to contaminants in pipes - rather heat up cold water) just until the dough forms a ball (depending on the humidity, you may not need all of the water; however, if you’re in the middle of a dry winter, you probably will).
 Remove and knead until smooth and satisfied with the dough’s consistency, adding water as needed until the dough is soft and pliable.
+The dough should be moist, not dry and it will not be completely smooth because of the tiny fat pieces which haven’t completely incorporated.
 Divide the dough into 8 equal size balls (or 12 balls for a smaller tortilla), cover with plastic wrap and rest for ~1 hour (give or take… I’ve rushed it in the past without any problems).

 Heat a 12” dry iron skillet (or other skillet or griddle) over medium-high to high heat.
 Warning: make sure that the skillet’s been wiped clean in order to avoid smoke and a potential fire alarm (speaking from experience).
 On a lightly floured surface, roll out one dough ball, moving it as needed to prevent sticking until large and roundish (ideally, your tortilla will be round; mine never are).
 I aim for a diameter of 8-10 inches.
 Gently lift the roundish tortilla and gently lay it onto the very hot skillet (it’s important that it’s very hot).
 When it starts to bubble and then puff, gently flip it over.
 Give it a minute or two to cook on side two and remove it, laying it on a clean dish towel or a sheet of parchment paper.
 Cover with another clean dish towel.
 Continue making tortillas and stacking them under the dish towel to stay warm.